axioned/handbook/docs/playbook/playbook.md

 TODO: Suggestion box

-## Grooming Significa
+## Grooming Axioned

-We want you to feel you are part of Significa.
+We want you to feel you are part of Axioned.
 We hate the feeling we are just one more tool amongst others.
 We want you to feel valued as you, indeed, are.

 ### Group contribution

-Contributing to Significa processes, hiring, improving workflow, amplifying your colleagues, or creating tools and publish open-source projects are grandly valued.
+Contributing to Axioned processes, hiring, improving workflow, amplifying your colleagues, or creating tools and publish open-source projects are grandly valued.

 We deeply encourage you to walk a step further and take the time to work on such things as it means you are making a tradeoff versus an individual contribution.
 We appreciate that.